 To successfully implement the breakthrough technologies from the other, more chemical related, Moonshot research trajectories (MOT1, 2 and 3), sustainable energy solutions in an economic cost-effective way, such as heat, hydrogen and electricity from renewable resources, like wind or solar power, are needed.

-This not only requires breakthroughs in the field of energy production, but also with regards to local energy (grid) optimization between industrial processes and energy deployment, with the focus on the costs and benefits of new value chains, sustainability, infrastructural needs and new opportunities for cross-border industrial areas.
+This not only requires breakthroughs in the field of energy production, but also, with regard to local energy, (grid) optimization between industrial processes and energy deployment, with a focus on costs and benefits of new value chains, sustainability, infrastructural needs and new opportunities for cross-border industrial sites.
 Finally, the development of new energy storage and transportation technologies can help limit the amount of energy that is lost in times of overproduction.

 Goals and KPIs

 The overall ambition, by 2040, is to develop technologies1 that enable to offer 80% of the total energy demand of the Flemish energy-intensive industry (chemical, petrochemical and steel sectors) as CO2 neutral/sustainable energy2 in an economic cost-effective way, which corresponds to a CO2 emission reduction in the order of 10 million ton CO2/year for the reference year 2018, with disruptive contributions in the following areas:

 1. By 2030, develop at least 3 innovative technologies to TRL 6 to provide CO2 neutral/sustainable energy2 to meet the increasing energy demand (estimated at 70 TWh) of the industry, followed by at least 1 innovative technology every 5 years (TRL 6).

 2. Develop at least 2 innovative technologies to TRL 6 for transport and storage of energy2 by 2030, with at least 1 innovative technology to TRL 6 every 5 years thereafter.